Festival of Learning

 The Festival of Learning will continue to provide a platform for those involved in teaching and supporting learning to communicate and share ideas about scholarship and good practice.

-In response to your feedback, this new format allows us to take advantage of the facilities at several sites, as well as giving you the opportunity to pick your own sessions and build your own programme to fit in with your existing commitments.
-You can attend as much as you like in this flexible programme.
+In response to your feedback, the Festival format allows us to take advantage of the facilities at several sites, as well as giving you the opportunity to pick your own sessions and build your own programme to fit in with your existing commitments.
+You can attend as much as you like in this flexible format.
 The Festival of Learning is free to attend.

 Building on the success of the 2019 Festivals of Learning, we are currently planning the next Festival of Learning for June 2020.

-There will be plenty of interactive activities in an attempt to reduce the focus on the standard presentation format: writing cafes, book club, networking 'mingles’ and back by popular demand - games for learning.
+There will be plenty of interactive activities in an attempt to reduce the focus on the standard presentation format: writing cafes, book club, networking 'mingles’ and games for learning sessions.

 Colleagues felt the June 2019 Festival of Learning had an impact on their practice and 92% of respondents said their expectations of the Festival were met or exceeded: